Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 ![Blog-banner-02 5](./assets/git_banner4.jpg)

-## 🎉 What's New in Version 1.0.37
+## 🎉 What's New in Version 1.0.38
-* 🎚️ **Quality Selection Overlay:** Manually select video quality if supported or let the player auto-adjust.
-* 🏷️ **Caption Selection:** Choose from available subtitles or disable them.
-* 🔊 **Audio Track Selection:** Switch between different audio tracks if supported.
+- 💧 **Dynamic Watermark Overlay:** Display a customizable watermark that appears inside the video player, moves randomly within the player bounds, and supports configurable visibility timing with `stayDelay` and `hideDelay` options.
+Supports composable or image-based watermark content.
+- 🔖 **Chapter Support on SeekBar:** Chapters are now visually integrated into the SeekBar track, allowing users to see content sections at a glance.
+Active chapter title is dynamically displayed during playback or when scrubbing through the video.

 ## ✨ Features
 **Cross-Platform Compatibility:** Works seamlessly on iOS, Android, and Desktop platforms within Compose Multiplatform projects.